eyaget/gidams/README.md

 My-projects
 ===========

-This is my repository in which different types of applications (web, security, android apps, etc) will be commited!.
+A repository where a track of my projects will be committed in.